projetIADATA/projetIADATA/README.md

 # AI/DATA Project

+This project consists of creating an IA that recognises normal, legitimate unusual and illegitimate unusual activities.

+# AI/DATA Project
 <!--
 **projetIADATA/projetIADATA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.